-Harmony Golf Preserve in Florida lets patrons get back to nature, one with the birds and the bees
+Harmony Golf Preserve near Orlando lets patrons get back to nature

 It's understandable to consider the utopian notion primarily as a relic of the history book, a collection of stories from the past of people whose idealism, while intense, seems strangely antiquated.
 Yet we forget that the urge to form cohesive societies and enclaves of perfect life is modern too and exists everywhere around us.

 If the evidence of contemporary utopianism is not still vivid from various lessons learned in the 1960s, then it at least influences the psychology behind the hundreds, if not thousands, of "theme" residential communities and developments that spring up every year across America.

 From something as simple as a gated community or motif neighborhood (i.e., all the homes built in Colonial-style architecture) to "concept" communities master planned down to the color and material of the sidewalks, the quest for the ideal living environment has evolved into something more sophisticated and commercial, but the ideal is alive and well nonetheless.
 One such community is Harmony, Florida (no relation to the 19th-century Harmony movements in Pennsylvania and Indiana), a fledgling town to be built around natural preservation, recreation, and sociability.

 More than a decade ago, Harmony owners and founders Jim and Martha Lentz realized that what they most valued in a community could not be found in suburban America.
 What to do?
 The Lentz's decided to create a town of their own.

 Jim Lentz purchased 11,000 acres of citrus and farmland approximately 25 miles southeast of Orlando International Airport and began planning a community that would better reflect the principles of peaceful living and environmental connection that he and his wife wanted.